 Korean abbreviations prove how beautiful the Korean language is.
 It is a form of Korean text slang words formed in different ways like adapting English words, combining English and Korean words, or shortening the Korean words.

 The Korean word for abbreviation is 약칭 (yakching).
 In learning Korean, it’s impossible not to learn abbreviations or Korean text slang words.
-In the previous blogs, you have learned the basic Korean slang words; now, you will understand some Korean abbreviations or the Korean texting slang words.
+In the previous blogs, you have learned the basic Korean slang words; now, you will understand some Korean abbreviations or Korean texting slang words.

 1. ㅎㅇ (Hi)